3 Christmas Activities for Kids – Jingle Bells Fun

 A while back we made a Frozen Themed Calm Down Glitter Bottle and it has kind of run its course.
 Today we re-purposed it by pouring out the glitter water and Frozen figures, then adding some jingle bells and water.
 Once it was full, my daughter explored using a magnet wand.

-We used super cheap dollar store jingle bells, and they are probably not meant to be left in water for too long. 🙂 We took them out of the water shortly after my daughter was done playing with it.
+We used super cheap dollar store jingle bells, and they are probably not meant to be left in water for too long. (note: they will likely rust if you leave them in the water!)
+We took them out of the water shortly after my daughter was done playing with it.
 You could also do it without water, I just liked the way the bells floated down through the water.

 This was really a neat activity for my daughter because we have not done a ton of science together yet. although I LOVED science as a kid!
 The neat thing about the jingle bells is that if you stick one bell to the magnet wand the next bell will stick to the bell since it is now magnetized.
 So my daughter had the cool surprised face when she saw all the bells stick together.